 You may already be using an online gallery or your website to passively try and sell prints.
 Waiting with your fingers crossed that visitors will purchase something misses out on a huge opportunity to sell your photos – it’s time to change all that with an automated email system.

 [Pro Tip: For more info on email marketing and other techniques to grow your wedding photography business, take a look at More Brides.]

 OK, let’s get back to the process…

 Now we need to set up a print lab and some pricing, so head to Commerce > Pricing in the main menu.

 Here you’ll see the print labs available based on your location, which saves a huge amount of time in research.
 This is another of the reasons why I think ShootProof is the best place to sell prints.

 You can add another print company if you have a preference, but for the sake of simplicity at this point, just choose one of the recommendations.

 [Side note to my Australian friends: ShootProof supports fulfilment by HC Lab, and I’ve found their service to be very good.]

-After clicking on your chosen print lab, you need to decide on prices for your prints.
+After clicking on your chosen print lab, you need to decide on pricing your photography prints.